The Verdict System

 If material new information emerges within 30 days of report delivery, GCI will re-run the pipeline at 50 percent of the original fee.
 After 30 days, it is a new Conviction Report.

-Do you ever deliver a split verdict (PROCEED for one aspect, AVOID for another)?
+Do you ever deliver a split verdict (CONVICTION for one aspect, AVOID for another)?

 No. The value of the GCI verdict is that it collapses complexity into one clean answer.
 If different structural options produce different verdicts, we deliver one report per option.
 The client picks the structure.